thu-spmi/CAT/egs/commonvoice/RESULT.md

   bash run_wp.sh
   ```

-  Defautly the setup in `run_wp.sh` is for conducting wp experiment.
+  The default setup in `run_wp.sh` is for wp-based experiment.
 To run the char-based one, you need to modify the `bpemode=unigram` to`bpemode=char`.

-For rescoring with "Trans.", please refer to `egs/libri/RESULT.md`.
+For rescoring with "Trans.", please refer to `local/pytorchnn/readme`.